pravatbhusal/whirled-profile-logger/README.md

 var _ctrl:AvatarControl;
 var _body:Body;
 ```
-3. Make a new blank scene in your avatar and name the scene "action_IP Tracker"
+3. Make a new blank scene in your avatar and name the scene "action_WPL"
 4. Publish your SWF file and upload it onto a Whirled website.

 Note: The "IP Tracker Avatar.fla" in this GitHub repository is an example avatar that uses